ccao-data/data-architecture/dbt/README.md

-dbt does not yet support namespacing for refs, we include the database as a prefix in the model name to simulate real namespacing, and we override the `generate_alias_name` macro to strip out this fake namespace when generating names of tables and views ([docs](https://docs.getdbt.com/docs/build/custom-aliases)).
+dbt does not yet support namespacing for refs, we include the database as a prefix in the model name to simulate real namespacing, and we override the `generate_alias_name` macro to strip out this fake namespace when generating names of tables and views in Athena ([docs](https://docs.getdbt.com/docs/build/custom-aliases)).

 In addition to database namespacing, views should be named with a `vw_` prefix